Guidance, Soft skills & personality

 Back to our example: the employee in the other department has always had the workflow of answering queries within two days.
 Everything is fine in his world.
 He did everything right: he replied within two days.
 Just as it should be – in his world.
 He is pure of heart.
 He would have liked to reply sooner, but he has been really stressed recently and has just managed to deal with your request in his own 2-day timeframe.
 But not bad – you can expect a little understanding.
 Everyone gets stressed sometimes.
 When the e-mail with accusations and insinuations – that he is lazy, uncollegial and only thinks of himself – lands in his inbox, he is completely flabbergasted.
 He had expected something completely different; namely that he would have an unclouded working relationship and that a “thank you” would come from the recipient.

-10 The conflict spiral picks up speed.
+10. the conflict spiral picks up speed

 The unfulfilled expectations are now also disappointing him.”
 What kind of person reacts so bitchily and aggressively to a normal email?”, “I’m supposed to work with someone like that! – I’m not going to put up with that!”
 He will also blame the other person – and react violently.

 The spiral of conflict can go on for a while before it escalates with a big bang – the “big bang”: everyone is in their own trench.
 There is no end in sight.
 Let alone a happy ending.
-But each of the opponents knows one thing for sure: they are in the right – and the other is a terrible person.
-Approaching him – Absolutely not. – Nothing works anymore.
+But each of the opponents knows one thing for sure: they are in the right – and the other is to blame.
+Approaching him – no way. – Nothing works anymore.

 What can be done to prevent this from happening in the first place?